mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ## apiRef [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)

 :::warning
 Only use this API as the last option.
-Give preference to the props to control the grid.
+Give preference to the props to control the Grid.
 :::

 {{"demo": "FilterApiNoSnap.js", "bg": "inline", "hideToolbar": true}}